ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 <img src="../Figures/markdown/temp-cors-1.png" style="display: block; margin: auto;" />

-One additional correlation of interest is the relationship between prosome length and CTmax.
-In many cases, larger body sizes are associated with cold adaptation/acclimation, and there is a general trend of decreasing thermal limits with increasing size.
-Shown below is the relationship between prosome length and CTmax in our data set.
+The relationship between prosome length and CTmax is also of interest.
+Given that larger body sizes are associated with cold adaptation/acclimation, it is unsurprising that there is a general trend of decreasing thermal limits with increasing size.
 Individual regression lines for each site are also included - the dark grey lines in the background represent the ‘universal’ regression for that site, with individual colored regression lines for each collection.
-Across our collections, we see evidence for this relationship, with larger individuals having lower thermal limits.
+At most sites, evidence for this negative relationship between CTmax and body size is observed across collections rather than within collections, suggesting this relationship is primaly a reflection of the response to seasonal temperature variation.

 ``` r
 universal_size = full_data %>%